 In a recent study by the Fournaise Marketing Group, 69% of CEOs said they had given up on holding marketers accountable for KPI's and KPO's.
-Interestingly, “They confessed they would like to be able to work with business-focused, no-nonsense Marketers who are 100% ROI- and performance-driven – where they know every marketing dollar spent across all activities, channels and media is tracked and optimised to have a (proven) measurable, quantifiable and direct positive impact on the company’s P&L and operations, and where marketing wastage is minimised.”
+Interestingly, “They confessed they would like to be able to work with business-focused, no-nonsense Marketers who are 100% ROI- and performance-driven – where they know every marketing dollar spent across all activities, channels and media is tracked and optimized to have a (proven) measurable, quantifiable and direct positive impact on the company’s P&L and operations, and where marketing wastage is minimized.”

 Well marketers, I think that is a big enough sign for all of us that it is time to get down to business.
 The reputation of all marketers relies on it.
 If there is one New Year’s resolution to make this year and keep, it should be to prove your contributions to the growth of the company, which means you may have to get your head away from creative ads, dead-end promotions, and branding meetings.
-Fortunately, you can use a marketing software like Hubspot to hold yourself accountable in 2014 by tracking growth using these inbound marketing metrics:
+Fortunately, you can use a marketing software like HubSpot to hold yourself accountable in 2014 by tracking growth using these inbound marketing metrics:

 Month over Month Growth

 To calculate month over month growth, complete the following calculation for each of the above growth metrics: